 Ultimately, you have to find what works for you.
 An activity that stimulates creativity for one person might not have the same effect for another.
 The key is to shake things up a bit, to try something different.
 As the saying goes: If you keep on doing what you’ve always done, you’ll keep on getting what you’ve always got.

 To conclude this post, I will leave you with another perspective on how and where to seek inspiration.
 It comes from Seth Godin, the author of several books about “marketing, the spread of ideas and managing both customers and employees with respect”.
-His blog is one of my favourites and I highly recommend it.

 In this blog post from 24 November 2010, Seth provides his take on the question: Where do ideas come from?
+Some food for though for your inspiration.

 Where do ideas come from?